LunarWatcher/SConsStandard/README.md

 This is my standard implementation of the basic components in a SConstruct.
 This is to save time and not have to re-write code every time I have a project.
 This will expand with new features as I stumble over a need for them, so it will not be a 100% perfect implementation for all cases.
 It's also based on my project standard.

+Note that this is still SCons, just with a bit of added code on top so I don't have to re-write all my code from scratch every time I start a project.
+SCons' own features have not been hidden - the modded environment has an `environment` field, which is a standard SCons environment.

 # Usage

 ```